chundley/ticker/readme.md

 #### Debug
 To help troubleshoot problems, the debug tab logs all API calls and the results of the call.
 Each time the worksheet is refreshed the debug tab is cleared and each call is logged sequentially.

+### Contributions and Issues
+If you feel like fixing a bug or adding some logic, clone and/or fork this repository and submit pull requests.

+Issues can be added to the issues tab of this repo.

 ### License
 Copyright 2019 Chris Hundley

-MIT LICENSE
+##### MIT LICENSE
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.